Day 1: Le Marin

 Right after your first breakfast you'll make your way through beautiful coral gardens to St. Lucia.
-After a cruise of around four hours it's time for a refreshment: jump into the sea in the Rodney Bay.
-The Marigot Bay is only a few miles away, and is said to be the most beautiful one, in the whole of the Caribbean, as it is surrounded by palm trees.
-Right to your dinner you'll see perhaps the most beautiful sunset in your life.
-Here was filmed the movie „Dr. Dolittle“ in 1966.
+After a cruise of around four hours, it is time for a refreshment: jump into the sea in the Rodney Bay.
+The Marigot Bay is only a few miles away and, being surrounded by palm trees, is said to be the most beautiful one in the whole of the Caribbean.
+Right to your dinner you will see the perhaps most beautiful sunset in your life.
+Here, the movie „Dr. Dolittle“ was filmed in 1966.

 Day 3: St. Lucia (Soufrière)

 After a relaxed breakfast you have time to buy any needed utensils.
 Then you will head south, along the coastline.
-Once you have arrived in St. Lucia, you will anchor in front of the „Pitons“ the emblem of St. Lucia, and visit the local site Soufrière.
+Once you have arrived in St. Lucia, you will anchor in front of the „Pitons“, the island's emblem, and visit the local site Soufrière.
 If you like, you can take your time for a walk to the volcanic crater or alternatively do a roundtrip.

 Day 4: Bequia (Admiralty Bay)

 Today it is time for some relaxation on board.
-In the mean time you sail the 50 nautical miles to the previous whaling island Bequia -pronounced "Beck wej"- you will sail past many Bays of St. Vincent and places that can visually be compared to those of the rain forest.
-In Bequia it's recommendable to save water and fuel.
-You could order in Port Elisabeth per VHF a service boat which provides you your inventories.
-But your destination is the Admiralty Bay.
-Here are friendly natives as well as their Bars, Restaurants, Shops and even a little market waiting for you.
+In the meantime you will sail the 50 nautical miles to the previous whaling island Bequia -pronounced "Beck wej".
+You will pass by many Bays of St. Vincent and places that can visually be compared to those of the rain forest.
+In Bequia, it is recommended to stash water and fuel.
+You could order a service boat per VHF in Port Elizabeth, which will then provide you with those resources.
+Your destination is Admiralty Bay.
+Hereyou will encounter friendly natives and have their Bars, Restaurants, Shops and even a little market waiting for you.
 After a long day of sailing you can then relax in this picturesque scenery while enjoying dinner on board.
 If you like, you can further chill out by having a drink on the beach.

 Day 5: Petit Nevis, Mayreau (Salt Whistle Bay)

 After breakfast you will leave the common life of the boat builders and fishers progeny behind, when heading just a few nautical miles to Petit Nevis.
-Here one can find the leftovers of the former whale handling, and can anchor nicely for some time.
-In the early afternoon you will arrive the small dreambay „salt whistle bay“on Mayreau.
-Between palm trees you can find a few exclusive hovels, and after dinner you are welcome to spend time in a beautiful bar which is totally built out of stone
+Here one can find the leftovers of the former whale handling and can anchor quetly for some time.
+In the early afternoon you will arrive at the small „salt whistle bay“, Mayreau.
+Between palm trees you can find a few exclusive hovels, and after dinner you are welcome to spend time in a beautiful bar which is totally built out of stone.

 Here a hint: A 30 minute walk to the small chapel on the hill will lead you to a breathtaking sunset.